port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-workflow/examples.md

 ## Basic get example

-The following example gets the `ciJob` entity from the previous example, this can be useful if your CI process a needs to reference data from the ciJob (for example, the user who triggered the last job) when deploying the latest version of your service.
+The following example gets the `ciJob` entity from the previous example.
+This can be useful if your CI process needs to reference data from the ciJob (for example, the user who triggered the last job) when deploying the latest version of your service.

 Add the following jobs to your GitHub workflow `yml` file: